 If you have any of the above symptoms you should enquire about being tested for gestational diabetes.

 How is gestational diabetes diagnosed in the UK and ROI?

 For women with any of the above risk factors, a 2 hour 75 g oral glucose tolerance test (OGTT or GTT) is used to diagnose, between 24 - 28 weeks.

 If glycosuria (glucose in urine) of 2+ or above on 1 occasion, or of 1+ or above on 2 or more occasions is detected by urine dip test during routine antenatal appointments, this may indicate undiagnosed gestational diabetes and so women with this should be referred for an OGTT.

 In some areas all pregnant women are screened for gestational diabetes.

 Those that have previously been diagnosed with gestational diabetes are often tested at 16 weeks in subsequent pregnancies and again at 24 - 28 weeks should the first test come back as negative.
 Some hospitals will not test for gestational diabetes in subsequent pregnancies and may offer blood glucose monitoring from an early gestation instead.

 What is an Oral Glucose Tolerance Test (OGTT or GTT)?

 This is the test used to diagnose gestational diabetes in the UK & ROI.

-The test involves fasting (not eating or drinking) from the previous night, having a fasting blood test taken on arrival, drinking 75g of glucose (this may be in the form of a glucose syrup drink or original Lucozade), then a subsequent post glucose blood test taken after 2 hours.
+The test involves fasting (not eating or drinking) from the previous night, having a fasting blood test taken on arrival, drinking 75g of glucose (this may be in the form of a glucose syrup drink), then a subsequent post glucose blood test taken after 2 hours.